Table of Contents

 substring not found |

 Until this point, we have learned about finding a character's first occurrence in a string.
-Next, learn to find multiple occurrences of a
+Next, learn to find multiple occurrences of a character` in a string.

 Further reading:

-Loop with re.finditer()
+Using for Loop with re.finditer() Method

 To get the multiple occurrences frequency of a character in a string: